Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability stems from incorrect parsing of trailer sections in HTTP requests.
-The issue exists in the Python parser implementation of the framework, which fails to properly handle trailer sections of an HTTP request.
-The vulnerability has been assigned a CVSS v4.0 score of 1.7 (LOW) with the vector string CVSS:4.0/AV:N/AC:L/AT:P/PR:N/UI:N/VC:N/VI:L/VA:N/SC:N/SI:N/SA:N/E:U. The vulnerability is classified as CWE-444 (Inconsistent Interpretation of HTTP Requests) (NVD).
+The vulnerability stems from the Python parser's inability to properly parse trailer sections of an HTTP request.
+This issue specifically affects installations where either a pure Python version of aiohttp is installed without the usual C extensions, or when AIOHTTPNOEXTENSIONS is enabled.
+The vulnerability has been assigned a CVSS v4.0 score of 1.7 (Low) with the vector string CVSS:4.0/AV:N/AC:L/AT:P/PR:N/UI:N/VC:N/VI:L/VA:N/SC:N/SI:N/SA:N/E:U. The vulnerability is classified as CWE-444 (Inconsistent Interpretation of HTTP Requests) (NVD).

-The vulnerability could allow attackers to perform request smuggling attacks, potentially bypassing certain firewalls or proxy protections.
-The impact is specifically limited to installations using the pure Python version of aiohttp or when AIOHTTPNOEXTENSIONS is enabled (GitHub Advisory).
+The vulnerability could allow attackers to execute request smuggling attacks, potentially bypassing certain firewalls or proxy protections.
+This primarily affects systems using the pure Python implementation of aiohttp or those with AIOHTTPNOEXTENSIONS enabled (GitHub Advisory).

 The vulnerability has been patched in version 3.12.14 of aiohttp.
 Users are advised to upgrade to this version to address the security issue.
-The fix was implemented through commit e8d774f which adds trailer parsing logic to the Python HTTP parser (GitHub Commit).
+The fix was implemented through commit e8d774f, which added initial trailer parsing logic to the Python HTTP parser (GitHub Commit).

 Source: This report was generated using AI